Hunter Renfrow Player Prop Bets for NFL Week 7 | Las Vegas vs. Philadelphia 10/24/2021

 Recent Performances

-- In last week's game against the Broncos, Renfrow was targeted five times and racked up three catches for 36 yards.
+- In last week's matchup with the Broncos, Renfrow caught three passes for 36 yards while being targeted five times.

-- Renfrow's 21 targets have resulted in 15 grabs for 137 yards (45.7 ypg) and one touchdown in his last three games.
+- Renfrow has also tacked on 137 yards on 15 grabs and one touchdown during his last three games.
+He was targeted 21 times and averaged 45.7 receiving yards per game.

 Renfrow's Las Vegas Teammates